Alafazam/Codechef-analytics-tool/README.md

-# codeChef_tool
+# Codechef-analytics-tool
-Code chef tool for analyzing profiles
+Unofficial tool for analyzing codechef profiles

-It does not work anymore.
+Sadly,this does not work anymore.
 Codechef changed their api, now we cannot see all solutions of a user.